nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 {% responsiveImage './blog/articles/node-js-race-conditions/aurei-race-condition-node-js.png', 'A race condition example showing 2 processes trying to update a balance', { maxWidth: 848 }  %}

-In the picture above you can see that **Component 2** ends up having a _stale_ view of the balance (the balance gets changed by **Component 1** after **Component 2** has read the balance).
+In the picture above you can see that **Component 2** ends up having a _stale_ view of the balance: the balance gets changed by **Component 1** after **Component 2** has read the balance.
 For this reason, when **Component 2** performs its own update, it is effectively overriding any change previously made by **Component 1**.
 This is why we have a race condition: the two components are effectively racing for completing their own tasks and they might end up stepping onto each other toes!

 One way to solve this problem is to isolate the 2 concurrent operations into _transactions_ and make sure that there is only one transaction running at a given time.
 This idea might look like this: